-- Data are generated by and used by healthcare personnel during the provision of care, e.g., blood pressure, lab value, medical condition - Data is coded by someone other than person obtaining original information (e.g., DRG, ICD-9 codes on claims) - ALL data elements are in defined fields in a combination of electronic sources
+- This measure uses administrative claims data.
+Data are generated by and used by healthcare personnel during the provision of care, e.g., blood pressure, lab value, medical condition. - Data is coded by someone other than person obtaining original information (e.g., DRG, ICD-9 codes on claims). - The developer indicates that all data elements for this measure are in defined fields in a combination of electronic claims. - The developer does not indicate that there are any fees associated with the use of this measure.